knative/community/.github/ISSUE_TEMPLATE/new-repo.md

 **TOC Gate**: _Once the TOC has approved the above, it will merge and Peribolos will create an empty repository._

+- [ ] Ask Steering to add the repo to EasyCLA in [Slack](https://knative.slack.com/archives/CU9DGL4FM).

 - [ ] (golang) Send a PR to add aliases for `knative.dev/$REPONAME` import paths ([sample](https://github.com/knative/docs/pull/4160)).

 - [ ] Have a lead from the sponsoring WG bootstrap the Git repository by pushing an